Mozahidul01/Mozahidul01/README.md

 I love to read books and try new recipes.

-- 🔭 I’m currently working on FinTech application.
+- 🔭 I’m currently working on an e-commerce solution.
-- 🌱 I’m currently learning many things, and I believe that every day is a learning opportunity.
+- 🌱 I’m currently learning many things, and I believe every day is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about JavaScript React.js, Next Js and tailwind CSS.
+- 💬 Ask me about JavaScript React.js, Next Js, and tailwind CSS.
 - 📫 I am just one mail away - [mmozahidul01.gmail.com](mailto:mmozahidul01.gmail.com)

-- :partying_face: Fun fact: I love to cook, I love to travel.
+- :partying_face: Fun fact: I love to cook and travel.
 - :wrench: Tools - VSCode, Markdown Editors, Notion, Docker, and the Warp Terminal with zsh and starship on Linux (Fedora).
 - :busts_in_silhouette: I try to write blogs sometimes - [Blogs](https://mozahidul.me/blogs/)